brianjalaian/website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Perform basic research on adversarial machine learning and Bayesian deep learning
+        * Perform basic research on deep learning, uncertainty quantification for machine learning, adversarial machine learning and Bayesian deep learning
-        * Lead a research group focusing on uncertainty quantification for machine learning
+        * Lead a research group focusing on uncertainty quantification for machine learning that Elevated the importance of risk-aware artificial intelligence at the laboratory (ARL) level in addition the  DoD (OSD)
-        * Technical Research Lead for a [IoBT CRA](https://iobt.illinois.edu/)
-        * Lead a team of 15 PIs from prestigious universities, multiple Ph.D. students, and Post-docs on robust and resilient machine learning
+        * Technical Research Lead for a [IoBT CRA](https://iobt.illinois.edu/): leading research on Safe, Robust and Resilient AI.
+Collaborating with academics from University of Illinois Urbana-Champaign, University of California Los Angeles, University of Southern California,  University of Massachusetts Amherst, Purdue University, Carnegie Mellon University, Stanford  and SRI International

   - title: Adjunct Assistant Professor
     company: Virginia Tech
     company_url: 'https://www.vt.edu'